 A number of systematic reviews have been performed evaluating the existing research literature base on aromatherapy.
 However, these reviews identified significant methodological flaws in the studies that were considered.

-Study methodology matters because it affects the validity of the results obtained and whether those results are generalizable to other contexts.
+Methodology matters because it affects the validity and generalizability of the results.
 There’s no fundamental reason why well-designed studies can’t be conducted on alternative health treatments, although the size would likely be limited based on research funding.

-A basic part of establishing whether or not a treatment is effective or not is to have a control group for comparison.
+A basic part of establishing treatment effectiveness is to have a control group for comparison.
 Without some sort of control, positive results may not mean all that much.
 If a study looked at 10 patients in hospital who were given aromatherapy massage, and they reported decreased pain afterwards.
 It could be having the practitioner devote time to them, the massage, the oil massage in particular, the essential oil, the pleasant smell, a sense of obligation to report a beneficial effect, or any number of other factors.

 Sometimes a whole lot of words are used to disguise a whole lot of nothing, such as this excerpt from the abstract of a paper in the Asian Pacific Journal of Tropical Biomedicine:

 Once the oils are in the system, they remodulate themselves and work in a friendly manner at the site of malfunction or at the affected area.
 This type of therapy utilizes various permutation and combinations to get relief from numerous ailments like depression, indigestion, headache, insomnia, muscular pain, respiratory problems, skin ailments, swollen joints, urine associated complications etc. The essential oils are found to be more beneficial when other aspects of life and diet are given due consideration.